ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/01_sessions/07_dynamics/pgs_ss22_tutorial_04_dynamics.md

     `v@pt_force = @P;`

 * For iteratively, frame by frame, executing something - in our case adding the force to the particles - we need to connect a [Solver](http://www.sidefx.com/docs/houdini/nodes/sop/solver.html) node.
-The solver node allows to run a SOP network (= surface operator network, which is a `Geometry` network - e.g. the one inside of a geometry node) iteratively over some input geometry.
+The solver node allows us to run a SOP network (= surface operator network, which is a `Geometry` network - e.g. the one inside of a geometry node) iteratively over some input geometry.
 The output of the network from the previous frame serves as the input for the network at the current frame.
-* To build what should be executed each frame, dive inside the solver node and connect to `Prev_Frame` an `Attribute Wrangle`, call it `particle_sim`,  put its `Run Over` property to `Points, and with code adjust the position of the incoming point by adding the point force:
+* To build what should be executed each frame, dive inside the solver node and connect to `Prev_Frame` an `Attribute Wrangle`, call it `particle_sim`,  put its `Run Over` property to `Points`, and with code adjust the position of the incoming point by adding the point force:

      `v@P += v@pt_force;`